sunnysoni97/edda_assignment_1/README.md

-# Experimental Design and Data Analysis - Assignment 1
+# Experimental Design and Data Analysis Assignments
+## Year 2022

 Solution to Assignment 1 and 2, from the course of EDDA during year 2022.

+Languages Used - R and LaTex
+Software Used - RStudio, Overleaf

 Contributions by -